ghalib31/temperature-sensor/README.md

 ## Pre-requisite
 Docker should be installed
-Run below to start container for influxdb
+Run below from root of the project(temperature-sensor) to start container for influxdb
 ```bash
 docker-compose up
 ```